-25.46 The licensing authority has to satisfy itself that the club meets the requirements of the Act to obtain a Club Gaming Permit.
-In doing so it will take account of a number of matters outlined in sections 25.47-25.49 of the Gambling Commission's guidance.
-These include the constitution of the club, the frequency of gaming, and ensuring that there are more than 25 members.
+25.44 The licensing authority has to satisfy itself that the club meets the requirements of the Act to obtain a club gaming permit.
+It is suggested that applicants for permits should be asked to supply sufficient information documents to enable licensing authority to take account of the matters discussed in paragraphs 25.46 to 25.46, at the time they submit their applications to the licensing authority.
+These include the constitution of the club, the frequency of gaming, and ensuring there are more than members.
 A members' club must be permanent in nature, not established to make commercial profit, and controlled by its members equally.
 Examples include working men's clubs, branches of Royal British Legion and clubs with political affiliations".